HMS Berwick (F115): Operational service

 During the first week in November 1971, Berwick collided with the frigate in Portsmouth Harbour, whilst leaving for the West Indies.
 Both ships were ordered to dock for damage assessment, and underwent repairs for minor damage.

 From July 1975 to April 1976, she went around the world via the Suez and Panama canals.
 Other ships in the flotilla included Ajax, Plymouth, Llandaff, Rothesay and Glamorgan.
 Destinations included Gibraltar, Malta, Egypt (Port Said), India (Madras), Singapore, Hong Kong, Australia (Fremantle, Hobart and Sydney), New Zealand (Nelson and Timaru), Fiji, Samoa, Hawaii, California (San Diego and Long Beach), Panama and finally Curaçao.
+On 9 January 1976, Stan Whitehead, the Speaker of the New Zealand House of Representatives collapsed while attending a welcoming meal aboard Berwick in Port Nelson.
+He was rushed to hospital, but was pronounced dead on arrival.

 In January 1977, when the United Kingdom enlarged its Exclusive economic zone to 200 nmi, Berwick was deployed in patrolling the EEZ, protecting fishing stocks and oil fields.
 In 1977, she attended the Silver Jubilee Fleet Review with sisterships Plymouth and Rothesay.
 At this time she was part of the 8th Frigate Squadron.
 Industrial action led to plans to fit Berwick with a towed array sonar to be cancelled, and in December 1980 she was paid off into reserve with the standby squadron.
 By early 1982, Berwick was being considered for disposal as a result of the 1981 Defence White Paper, which proposed cuts in the Royal Navy's surface fleet.

 The Argentine invasion of the Falkland Islands in April 1982 changed these plans, as frigates were brought back from standby to active service to take the place of ships that had been sent down to the South Atlantic.
 Berwick, which was in poor material condition, suffering from serious corrosion and not having undergone any maintenance for many months, was at first used as a source of spare parts to enable sister ship to return to service.
 In June that year, work began at Chatham Dockyard to refit Berwick, allowing her to be recommissioned on 5 August 1982, joining the 5th Frigate Squadron.
 Berwick conducted two successful post war tours with the South Atlantic task forces, in 1982–83.
 Her final years saw her active on West Indian training cruises, and she was paid off in 1985.

 Berwick was sunk as a target ship on 18 August 1986 by a Tigerfish torpedo, which was fired from the submarine Tireless.